Experienced Charleston Bicycle Accident Lawyer

-Biking has become increasingly popular across the past several years.
+Biking has become increasingly popular over the past several years.
 Bicycling offers many advantages.
 It’s less expensive than driving a car, good exercise for the rider, and better for the environment than relying on motor vehicles.
 But, the increase in bicycles on the road has also meant more opportunities for bicyclists to be injured or killed on the road.
-Between 2011 and 2020, bicyclist deaths increased by 44%.
+Between 2011 and 2020, bicyclist deaths increased by 44%

 In 2022, the surge in overall traffic fatalities around the country turned around, with a slight decline compared with the prior year.
 But, bicyclist and pedestrian fatalities continued to increase.